VivienG-Dev/VivienGrenier_7_14022022/README.md

 ### Config.json

 Inside the folder config you will find `config.json`.\
-The project is already setup on my side but you may need to change few settings in `development` like the username and/or password.
-You don't need to change anything else to setup the config file if you use local Database.
+There is default configuration for localhost but you may need to change few things in `development` like the username and/or password.

 ### `npm start`